Battle Cry Campaign: Major tenets

 Extending from Biblical analogies and characters used as role models, the campaign used narratives, metaphor and scripted staged presentations including images of weapons, pervasive use of a red pennant, and terms from a war lexicon such as God's Army, enemy and battle.
 It used current and former members of the U.S. armed forces prominently in the Battle Cry stadium events, encouraging young people to become "the warriors in this battle."

 In "Battle Cry for a Generation," a book released at the start of the campaign, Ron Luce wrote, "This is war.
 And Jesus invites us to get into the action, telling us that the violent — the 'forceful' ones — will lay hold of the kingdom."
 At a Cleveland Acquire the Fire event, he said, "The devil hates us, and we gotta be ready to fight and not be these passive little lukewarm, namby-pamby, kum-ba-yah, thumb-sucking babies that call themselves Christians.
 Jesus?
 He got mad! ...
 I want an attacking church!"

-Biblical passages reflecting this militarism that were often referenced in Battle Cry and Acquire the Fire events and promotional gatherings during the first year of the campaign included the following: